redjordan1202/Text_Generator/README.md

 There are no requirements to run the exe version of this script.
 However, if you want to run the source directly you will need the following reqirements
 - Python 3.10 or newer (Needed to use Switch/Case)
-- openpyxl (For reading xlsx files)
+- pandas (For reading excel sheets and parsing to python dict)
 - parsedatetime (For parsing date/time from Excel sheet)

 All required packages and versions used are listed in requirements.txt

 ### Spreadsheet requirements
-The spreadsheet used must be in xlsx format.
-Column A must-have Service Resource: Name somewhere in the first 10 rows.
-This is needed to tell the script where the header row is so the script can see where the other column headers are.

-Please let me know if any major changes are made to the spreadsheet so that testing can be done and any needed changes made to the script.
+Spreadsheet must have columns in the following order.
+1. Service Resource: Name
+2. Work Order Number
+3. Appointment Number
+4. Account: Account Name
+5. Description
+6. Address
+7. \* Can be any data in this column \*
+8. Scheduled Start
+9. Contact: Phone Number

+Column 7 can have any data, but can not be missing.